gdahlberg55/FolderORG_Manus/memory-bank/activeContext.md

 ### Overview
 We are currently implementing the selective restoration capability for the Backup/Restore System.
 This feature allows users to choose specific files to restore rather than restoring entire transactions.
 The implementation is about 80% complete with the core framework in place and the selective UI components in development.

+### Recent Project Cleanup
+Completed a significant file organization cleanup:
+- Removed duplicate documentation files from the root directory
+- Ensured all architectural documentation is properly located in `docs/architecture/`
+- Ensured all component documentation is properly located in `docs/components/`
+- Eliminated redundancy while preserving content in organized locations
+- Improved project navigation with cleaner root directory structure

 ### Project Organization Update
 The project has been reorganized with a more structured directory layout:
 - `docs/` - Project documentation